Visiting Cologne, Germany and Its Cathedral: Seemingly Remembering Dr. Konrad Adenauer Everywhere

-Dr. Konrad Adenauer, Chancellor of West Germany 1949-1963, had previously been Mayor of Cologne in the interwar period.
+Dr. Konrad Adenauer, Chancellor of West Germany 1949-1963, had previously been Mayor of Cologne during the later years of World War One and in the interwar period.
 It was largely on the strength of his prominence prior to the Nazi-period that he emerged as the dominant figure in post-war West Germany, based at nearby Bonn, the (now former) Federal Capital.
 As Mayor of Cologne he would have been, despite this municipal title, more akin to what in the US would be regarded as a state governor or in Canada would be regarded as a provincial premier.
 He had, in fact, considerable powers.
 The city issued its own currency, signed by Dr. Adenauer.

 Cologne is, in fact, a city with a difference.
 Prior to German unification in the 19th century, and for centuries, the Archbishops of Cologne served as the Prince-Electors of Cologne.
 It is, I think, in this leitmotif of continuity within territorial psychologies that lies part of the significance of this figure from Cologne having emerged to lead the Federal Republic of Germany after World War Two (rather than anyone from, say, Duesseldorf, North Rhine-Westphalia's state capital, and prominent city in the industrial Ruhr area).